Capgemini/microsoft-team-labs/codelabs/postman-with-power-platform.md

 ## Retrieve Records from Power Platform using Postman

 This chapter will cover different ways of retrieving records from Power App instance using Postman.
-We will mainly use contact and account tables for the exercises in this chapter.
+We will mainly use contact, account and custom tables for the exercises in this chapter.
 GET request is used for retrieving records.

 [Microsoft Dataverse WebAPI](https://docs.microsoft.com/en-us/powerapps/developer/data-platform/webapi/retrieve-entity-using-web-api) documentation is a really good reference source when building requests.